Syncplay/syncplay/README.md

 ### Command-line switches

-You can run `syncplayClient.exe` with the following command-line switches to alter Syncplay settings or behaviour:
+You can run `syncplayClient` with the following command-line switches to alter Syncplay settings or behaviour:

 `--no-gui` - Do not display graphical user interface (GUI)